 BANDS.
 Paid professional instrumental groups of any size, but restricted to woodwinds, brasses, and percussion, bands primarily played outdoor concerts and provided march music for parades.
 Until ca. 1840, Cleveland had virtually no organized bands that could qualify as professional.

 BANG, EDWARD F. "ED" (28 Apr.
 1880-27 Apr.
 1968) was sports editor of the CLEVELAND NEWS for 53 years.
 Born in Sandusky, Ohio, to Charles and Rose Bang, he worked at the Sandusky Register and then in Youngstown before he was hired by the News.
-He became sports editor in 1907.
-Bang was influential on the local and national sports scene.
+He succeeded Grantland Rice as sports editor in 1907.

 BANK ONE CLEVELAND NA was created when the Columbus-based Banc One Corp. took over the former Euclid Natl.
 Bank (ENB).
 Euclid Natl. began in 1953 as the Euclid Savings Assn. with $45 million in assets and was converted to a national bank in 1966, changing its name to Euclid Natl.
 Bank.
 In 1975 ENB became a subsidiary of the Winters Natl.

 BANKS AND SAVINGS & LOANS.
 During the canal era Cleveland was an intermediary center of trade and commerce, and as the network of railroads displaced canals as a more reliable form of transport, the city became an industrial center.